arcus/education_modules/git_creation_and_tracking/git_history_of_project.md

 Maybe you want to look one step further back into your work.
 By using `HEAD~n` you can look back $n$ checkpoints in your repository.

-For example, to look back just one commit before the most recent checkpoint, use `git show HEAD~1`:
+For example, to look back just one commit before the most recent checkpoint, use `git show HEAD~1`.

-**EXAMPLE:  `git show HEAD~1`**

 If instead you wanted to look back three checkpoints (the most recent and then two before that) you would enter `git show HEAD~2`.

 *IMAGE: The same stack of 3 white flat boxes, now the top box is labeled `HEAD`, the middle box `HEAD~1` and the bottom `HEAD~2`*